 California wildfire season peaks in October and November, but the threat of fire persists year-round.
 With that in mind, we've gathered these resources to help you stay prepared before, during, and after a wildfire.

-Bookmark this web page in your phone's browser, so you can access it any time you need a reminder.
+Bookmark this web page in your phone's browser, so you can access it any time.

 - Governor’s Office of Emergency Services – California Wildfire Assistance: https://wildfirerecovery.caloes.ca.gov/